 Third parties have developed technologies that may be related or competitive to our own technologies and product candidates and may have filed or may file patent applications, or may have obtained issued patents, claiming inventions that may overlap or conflict with those claimed in our owned or licensed patent applications or issued patents.
 We may not be aware of all third-party intellectual property rights potentially relating to our current and future product candidates and technology.
 Publications of discoveries in the scientific literature often lag the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing or, in some cases, not at all.
-Therefore, we cannot know for certain whether the inventors of our owned or licensed patents and patent applications were the first to make the inventions claimed in any owned or licensed patents or pending patent applications, or that we were the first to file for patent protection of such inventions.
-If a third party can establish that we or our licensors were not the first to make or the first to file for patent protection of such inventions, our owned or licensed patent applications may not issue as patents and even if issued, may be challenged and invalidated or ruled unenforceable.
+Therefore, we cannot know for certain whether the inventors of our owned or licensed patent applications, or that we were the first to file for patent protection of such inventions.
+If a third party can establish that we or our licensed patent applications may not issue as patents and even if issued, may be challenged and invalidated or ruled unenforceable.